SAITPublic/MLFF-Framework/scripts/preprocess_data/SiN/README.md

 Two split cases are prepared by Geonu Kim (geonu.kim).
 The details will be filled.

-(or the split code can be included in process.py by Geonu Kim)
+(or the split option in preprocess.py can be implemented by Geonu Kim)

 ### Split 1